natereid72/k8sFundamentalsLabs/Lab-3-Create-Pods.md

 3. From the cli-vm, execute `kubectl run pod2 --image=nginx --restart=Never --dry-run -o yaml > pod2.yaml`
 4. Execute `cat pod2.yaml`

-You'll see that the pod2.yaml file contains the output produced by the inclusion of the `-o yaml` switch.
+You'll see that the pod2.yaml file contains the output produced by the inclusion of the `--dry-run -o yaml` switches.
 This has generated a manifest file that you can now use to create a pod with name 'pod2' that has the image 'nginx'.

 5. Execute `kubectl apply -f pod2.yaml`
 6. Execute `kubectl get po pod2` until you see the pod as Ready